-them as they evolve along the star-forming main sequence according to an empirical relation between stellar mass, SFR, and redshift.
+SFR, and redshift.
 The simulations also include the quenching of star formation.
-Here we follow the updated prescription of W22, where each seed galaxy is replicated 100 times, with the time of quenching onset drawn from a probability distribution.
+Here, we follow the updated prescription of W22, where each seed galaxy is replicated 100 times, with the time of quenching onset drawn from a probability distribution.
 Small bursts of star formation happening at random times are drawn in a similar fashion.
 The output of the simulation is a representative library of galaxies across a large range of stellar mass and redshift, for which the full stellar age distribution is known at a resolution of 0.5 Myr.
-This star-formation history for each galaxy is convolved with a SN Ia DTD to produce a probability distribution for the age of SN Ia progenitors at the time of explosion.
-We use the power-law DTD from Wiseman et al. (2021) with $\lambda =$ -1.13.
+This star formation history for each galaxy is convolved with an SN Ia DTD to produce a probability distribution for the age of SN Ia progenitors at the time of explosion.
+We use the power-law DTD from Wiseman et al. (2021) with $\lambda = -1.13$.